MicrosoftDocs/azure-docs/articles/sap/workloads/sap-hana-high-availability-netapp-files-red-hat.md

 [deployment-guide]:deployment-guide.md
 [planning-guide]:planning-guide.md

 This article describes how to configure SAP HANA System Replication in scale-up deployment, when the HANA file systems are mounted via NFS, by using Azure NetApp Files.
-In the example configurations and installation commands, instance number **03**, and HANA System ID **HN1** are used.
-SAP HANA Replication consists of one primary node and at least one secondary node.
+In the example configurations and installation commands, instance number **03** and HANA System ID **HN1** are used.
+SAP HANA System Replication consists of one primary node and at least one secondary node.

 When steps in this document are marked with the following prefixes, the meaning is as follows: